 Kieran began his career at British developer Rare in 1997 as a software engineer on the multi-million selling Nintendo 64 platformer Banjo-Kazooie and proceeded to ship a series of high-profile projects for Xbox and Xbox 360, later as part of the Microsoft Studios European Publishing team.
 In 2011 he joined the former Xbox Live studio, Soho Productions, with its mission to reinvent TV for Microsoft devices most notably resulting in the BAFTA award-winning Kinect Sesame Street TV.
-Kieran is now part of a key new initiative shaping the next generation of Windows apps and experiences for Microsoft at Lift London, which is home to a growing collective of world-class artists, software engineers, designers and creative technologists.
+Kieran was then part of a key new initiative shaping the next generation of Windows apps and experiences for Microsoft at Lift London.

 There really is a huge mix of people at Develop - loads of peers that you can learn from and the perfect blend of every element of game development as well.